hyperledger-archives/sawtooth-core/docs/source/architecture/rest_api.rst

    * - **max**
      - For paging, specifies the id or index of the last resource to fetch.
 It would be used instead of *min*, not in the same query.
+   * - **sort**
+     - For endpoints that fetch lists of resources, specifies a key or keys to sort the list by.
+These key sorts can be modified with a few simple
+       rules: nested keys can be dot-notated; `header.` may be omitted in the case of nested header keys; appending `.length` sorts by the length of the property; a minus-sign specifies descending order; multiple keys can be used if comma-separated.
+For example:
+       `?sort=header.signer_pubkey,-transaction_ids.length`
    * - **wait**
-     - For submission endpoints, instructs the REST API to wait until batches have been committed to the blockchain before responding.
-Can be set to a positive integer to specify a time out in seconds, or without any value to use the REST API's internal time out.
+     - For submission endpoints, instructs the REST API to wait until batches have been committed to the blockchain before responding to the client.
+       Can be set to a positive integer to specify a timeout in seconds, or without any value to use the REST API's internal time out.

 Endpoints